This article is the eleventh in a series of biographies about members of the 32nd Station Hospital (and the last of four about the unit’s nurses).

 Helen Trotsky (Helen T. Lucas), N-723108 (July 21, 1917 – September 24, 2012)

-2nd Lieutenant Trotsky was already a member of the 32nd Station Hospital by May 15, 1943, when she was listed as a godparent for the baptism of William Oscar Larson in a report written by Chaplain Fabian Flynn.
+2nd Lieutenant Trotsky served at Pine Camp, New York prior to joining the 32nd Station Hospital at Camp Kilmer, New Jersey on December 29, 1942.
+On May 15, 1943, she was listed as a godparent for the baptism of William Oscar Larson in a report written by Chaplain Fabian Flynn.
 She was listed on the December 31, 1943 roster with the duty of Ward Nurse, Surgical Section.
 She was listed as a general duty nurse on the May 1, 1944 roster.
 2nd Lieutenant Trotsky was transferred to the 64th General Hospital in June 1944.

 The most likely match I found was a Helen Trotsky who graduated from St. Luke’s Hospital (Bethlehem, Pennsylvania) in 1939, according to a February 2, 1942 article (“St. Luke’s Hospital Class of 1939 Holds First Reunion Dinner”) printed in The Morning Call (Allentown, Pennsylvania).
 By 1940, she was a nurse working at Carlisle Hospital, according to a Carlisle, Pennsylvania directory.
 She was working at Bayonne Hospital and Dispensary in New Jersey when she joined the U.S. Army on April 15, 1942, according to an article in the Mount Carmel Item on May 22, 1945 (“Lt.
 Helen Trosky, Of Kulpmont, Is At Miami, Florida”).
 The article reported her arrival at an Army Ground and Service Redistribution Center back in the United States and stated she spent two years in the European Theatre (though newspapers didn’t always distinguish between the European and Mediterranean Theatres).
 The article stated she was awaiting “her next assignment”, implying that she planned to remain in the U.S. Army.